kamalshowgit/Face-Detection-and-labelling/README.md

    - Use the trained SVM model to predict faces in test images.

 Feel free to explore each project folder for more detailed information about the steps, code, and implementation.

+# How to use this github repo
+1. If you have training dataset the dirctly use our code to train the data and generate "Faces_dataset"
+2. Once you generate "faces_dataset" you are ready to use all our codes given above